samanthacabrera/samanthacabrera/README.md

 # 👋 Hi, I'm Sam

 I'm a full-stack software engineer based in Denver, passionate about building innovative and impactful digital solutions.
-With a strong foundation in both frontend and backend technologies, I strive to create seamless and engaging user experiences.
 Web development allows me to express myself creatively while delivering tangible, practical solutions for clients and users alike.
-I draw inspiration from a wide range of sources, including art and architecture.
 Through this fusion of artistry and technology, I find fulfillment and purpose in my work.

 <br/>